The Fest For Beatles Fans, originally known as Beatlefest, began in New York City 42 years ago and has been going strong there ever since.

 While all of that Beatleness is going on throughout the hotel, the Main Stage goes strong each day with concerts from the musical guests listed above, The Weeklings, School of Rock Chicago and many others.
 There are also charity raffles and Beatles auctions on this stage, appearances by George Harrison’s sister, Louise, the world premiere of the Mad Day Out book, whose photographer took snaps of the Beatles in 1968 and lots more.

 The highlight of each night is the concert by Liverpool — truly the greatest Beatles tribute band in the world — whose performances are strictly music-based.
 Translation?
 These guys don’t dress up or talk like the Beatles, since true Beatles fans shouldn’t be infantilized.

 Liverpool’s focus is on note-for-note covers of Beatles hits and lesser-known (if you’re a die-hard fan there’s no such thing as lesser known) cuts, which they attack with the same ferocity and drive of the Fab Four.

-This year, Liverpool will be playing Revolver in full as part of the 50th anniversary celebration of that groundbreaking album, while also be playing dozens of other Beatles cuts and jamming with the Fest’s special musical guests – and their Saturday and Sunday concerts feature a light show.
-And raucous Grand Jam finales where some of the fans are pulled up on stage.
+In 2016, Liverpool played Revolver in full as part of the 50th anniversary celebration of that groundbreaking album, and also played dozens of other Beatles cuts and jamming with the Fest’s special musical guests — and their Saturday and Sunday concerts featuree a light show.
+And raucous Grand Jam finales where some of the fans are regularly pulled up on stage.

 But even with all of the incredible things going on at the Fest, one of the most integral parts of it – and a big reason why fans keep coming back year after year — is the communal feeling.